Soho: Religion

 Soho is home to numerous religious and spiritual groups.
 St Anne's Church on Wardour Street was built between 1677 and 1686, possibly to the design of Sir Christopher Wren or William Talman.
 An additional tower was built in 1717 by Talman and reconstructed in 1803.
 The church was damaged by a V1 flying bomb during World War II in 1940, but the tower survived.
 In 1976, John Betjeman campaigned to save the building.
 The church was fully restored in the late 1980s and formally re-opened by the Princess Royal on 12 March 1990.
 The Church of Our Lady of the Assumption and St Gregory on Warwick Street was built in 1788 and is the only remaining 18th-century Roman Catholic embassy chapel in London and principal church of the Personal Ordinariate of Our Lady of Walsingham.
 St Patrick's Church in Soho Square was built in 1792 to accommodate Irish immigrants who had moved to the area.

 Other religious buildings in Soho include the Hare Krishna Temple off Soho Square, which was part-funded by George Harrison and opened in 1979.
-A small mosque on Berwick Street attracted controversy in 2016 when it stopped admitting women owing to its capacity problems.
+There exists a small mosque on Berwick Street.
 The French Protestant Church of London, the only one of its kind in the city and constructed in the Flemish Gothic style, has been at Nos.
 8–9 Soho Square since 1893.